nodal-tools/nodal-tools.github.io/projects.md

 - Tool development for IRENA, see the latest version of IRENA FlexTool in [https://github.com/irena-flextool/flextool](https://github.com/irena-flextool/flextool)
 - Model interoperability with NREL for Sequoia Foundation, see [https://github.com/G-PST/CommonEnergySystemModel](https://github.com/G-PST/CommonEnergySystemModel)
-- Battery asset management optimization tool for an investor
+- Battery asset optimization tool for a developer